 The Rhode Island Comprehensive Planning and Land Use Regulation Act, RIGL section 45-22.2-9(d), requires that the local zoning ordinance and map must be consistent with the Comprehensive Plan and FLUM.
 In the development of the FLUM, the City conducted an analysis of inconsistencies that existing between it and the current Zoning Map, which are shown on Map LU.6.
-Inconsistencies are organized into five categories:
+Inconsistencies are because of the following conditions: